-- by making a partial or full withdrawal,

-- by electing the Automatic Withdrawal Program,

-- by electing to receive income payments.
+- by making a partial or full withdrawal, - by electing the Automatic Withdrawal Program, - by establishing direct deduction of advisory fees under our administrative rules, - by electing to receive income payments.

 Your Beneficiary can have access to the money in your Contract when a death benefit is paid.